 Additional regulations and pricing requirements also apply to all listings being used to advertise products, services, workshops, classes, pageants, competitions, and any other opportunities that require the talent to pay a participation fee or utilize any external or third-party apps, sites, or services.

 Likewise, the Backstage Talent Database can only be used to contact actors for legitimate casting and job opportunities.
-The Talent Database cannot be used to solicit sales, promote services, call for donations, advertise for fee-based services (such as pageants, competitions, and membership companies), or send spam or inappropriate messages.
+The Talent Database cannot be used to solicit sales, promote services, call for donations, advertise for fee-based services (such as pageants, competitions, classes, workshops, and membership companies), or send spam or inappropriate messages.
+All unsolicited contact is prohibited, including sending messages and invitations, outside of the intended use of these tools to contact talent about legitimate job and casting opportunities free of any participation fees or related obligations.
 Spammers, scammers, fetishists, and pornographers will be banned.
 Commission-only based jobs are also typically not allowed.
 Users and casting notices that generate complaints will be removed.
 Accounts may also be closed at any time at the discretion of Backstage's editors.

 Some adult-oriented and erotic-storytelling themed projects (and other productions with explicit content) may be acceptable to post on Backstage on a case-by-case basis, but projects deemed to be pornographic, fetish-related, offensive, objectionable, potentially dangerous, or otherwise inappropriate for Backstage's audience will be rejected, at the sole discretion of Backstage.
 Additional links, references, scripts, work samples, and/or other materials may be requested as part of the evaluation process.